Édouard Daladier: Early life

 Daladier was born in Carpentras, Vaucluse, on 18 June 1884, the son of a village baker.
 He received his formal education at the lycée Duparc in Lyon, where he was first introduced to socialist politics.
-After his graduation, he became a school teacher and a university lecturer at Nîmes, Grenoble and Marseilles and then at the Lycée Condorcet, in Paris, where he taught history.
+After his graduation, he became a school teacher and a university lecturer at Nîmes, Grenoble and Marseille and then at the Lycée Condorcet, in Paris, where he taught history.
 He began his political career by becoming the mayor of Carpentras, his home town, in 1912.
 He subsequently sought election to the Paris Chamber of Deputies but lost to a Radical-Socialist Party candidate; he later joined that party.

 Daladier had received military training before the war under France's conscription system.
 In August 1914, he was mobilised at the age of 30 with the French Army's 2nd Foreign Infantry Regiment when World War I started with the rank of sergeant.
 In mid-1915, the 2nd Foreign Infantry Regiment was destroyed in heavy fighting against the Imperial German Army on the Western Front.
 The surviving remnant of it was assigned to other units, Daladier being transferred into the 209th Infantry Regiment.
 In 1916, he fought with the 209th in the Battle of Verdun and was given a field commission as a lieutenant in the midst of the battle in April 1916 having received commendations for gallantry in action.
 In May 1917, he received the Legion of Honour for gallantry in action and ended the war as a captain leading a company.
 He had also been awarded the Croix de Guerre.

 After his demobilisation, he was elected to the Paris Chamber of Deputies for Orange, Vaucluse, in 1919.

 Later, he would become known to many as "the bull of Vaucluse" because of his thick neck, large shoulders and determined look.
 However, cynics also quipped that his horns were like those of a snail.